Fantasy sports punishments

 | Chosen before the season starts | Invented after the loser is known |

-| Funny, safe, and reversible | Dangerous, cruel, or humiliating in a harmful way |
+| Funny, safe, and reversible | Dangerous, cruel, or harmful |

 | Reasonable cost cap | Financially unfair or excessive |